-1 B. No police officer or sheriff may release a person arrested for a violation of an ex parte or final protective order as provided in Sections 60.2 and 60.3 of this title, or arrested for an act constituting domestic abuse as specified in Section 644 of Title 21 of the Oklahoma Statutes, or arrested for any act constituting domestic abuse, stalking or harassment as defined by Section 60.1 of this title, or arrested for an act constituting domestic assault and battery or domestic assault and battery with a deadly weapon pursuant to Section 644 of Title 21 of the Oklahoma Statutes, without the violator appearing before a magistrate, judge or court.
-To the extent that any of the following information is available to the court, the magistrate, judge or court shall consider, in addition to any other circumstances, before determining bond and other conditions of release as necessary for the protection of the alleged victim, the following:
+B. No police officer or sheriff may release a person arrested for a violation of an ex parte or final protective order as provided in Sections 60.2 and 60.3 of this title, or arrested for an act constituting domestic abuse as specified in Section 644 of Title 21 of the Oklahoma Statutes, or arrested for any act constituting domestic abuse, stalking or harassment as defined by Section 60.1 of this title, or arrested for an act constituting domestic assault and battery or domestic assault and battery or domestic assault and battery with a deadly weapon

+- pursuant to Section 644 of Title 21 of the Oklahoma Statutes, without the violator appearing before a magistrate, judge or court.

-- 1. Whether the person has a history of domestic violence or a history of other violent acts; - The mental health of the person;
+To the extent that any of the following information is available to the court, the magistrate, judge or court shall consider, in addition to any other circumstances, before determining bond and other conditions of release as necessary for the protection of the alleged victim, the following: - 1.
+Whether the person has a history of domestic violence or a history of other violent acts; - 2.
+The mental health of the person;

-- Whether the person has a history of violating the protective 3. orders of issued by any court or governmental entity; - Whether the person is potentially poses a threat to any other a specific person; - 5.
-Whether the person has a history of abusing alcohol controlled substance;

-6. Whether the person has access to deadly weapons or a history of using deadly weapons;

-$7. \underline{6.}$ The severity of the alleged violence that is the basis of the alleged offense including, but not limited to:
+- 3. Whether the person has a history of violating the protective orders of issued by any court or governmental entity; - 4.
+Whether the person is potentially a poses a specific threat to any other a specific person; - 5.
+Whether the person has a history of abusing alcohol or any controlled substance; - 6.
+Whether the person has access to deadly weapons or a history of using deadly weapons; - 7.
+6. The severity of the alleged violence that is the basis of the alleged offense including, but not limited to: - a. the duration of the alleged violent incident, - b. whether the alleged violent incident involved serious physical injury, c. whether the alleged violent incident involved sexual assault,